Florida Native Animals: Meet the Sunshine State's Wild Side

 Head to the Florida Keys, and you might spot Key Deer, the adorable cousins of the white-tailed deer.
 These pint-sized creatures are about the size of a big dog and love exploring their island home.
 They're endangered, so spotting one is a special treat - like finding the last piece of key lime pie.

-Marsh rabbits might sound like something from a children's book, but these hopping furballs are real.
-Unlike their upland cousins, they thrive in wetlands and love swimming.
-Yes, swimming rabbits are a thing.
-Florida, you never cease to amaze.
+Marsh rabbits might sound like creatures from a storybook, but they’re very real and surprisingly aquatic.
+Unlike their upland cousins, these wetland dwellers are strong swimmers that thrive in marshy environments.
+Yes, swimming rabbits are a real thing.
+Only in Florida, right?

 8. Frogs and Toads: The Underwater Chorus